 You’ll need a GED or diploma to get Federal and State Financial Aid.
-You also need to have finished a GED or diploma for normal enrollment at Rosedale Bible College, although in special cases students without a GED may enroll on Academic Probation
+You also need to have a GED or diploma for normal enrollment at Rosedale Bible College, although in special cases students without a GED may enroll on Academic Probation.

 - Submit an online application for admission.

 If possible, do this before May 30 of the year you’re planning to enroll.
 In other words, if you plan to enroll in September 2024, it’s best to apply before May 30, 2024.
-In-house scholarships are awarded beginning June 1, and you must be accepted as a student and have completed the RBC Scholarship Application and Free Application for Federal Student Aid in order to be considered.
+We award in-house scholarships beginning June 1, and you must be accepted as a student and complete the RBC Scholarship Application and Free Application for Federal Student Aid in order to be considered.

 - Submit a current photo of yourself and pay your application fee.

 We need these to finish processing your application.
-You can pay your application fee online or by mailing a check to our office.
+You can pay your application fee online or mail a check to our office.
 You’ll see the details in the form.

 - Submit a Rosedale Bible College Scholarship Application.

 Again, it’s best to do this step before May 30, but even if you miss May 30, you still need to fill out the Rosedale Scholarship Application.
-When you fill out your application for admission, you’ll be taken directly from that application to the scholarship application.
+When you fill out your application for admission, your browser will go directly from that application to the scholarship application.